TronFortyTwo/Tux-in-Space/type.typ

 	PARENT: Celestial object

 		NAME: Comet
 		DESCRIPTION: A comet is an icy body composed of water and dust.
-When exposed to solar wind, some of it's water sublime and behind him a 'tail' appears.
+When exposed to solar wind, some of it's water sublime and behind him a so called 'tail' appears.
 		PRODUCT: Meteroid
 		PARENT: Small body